patroni/patroni/docs/kubernetes.rst

 Use Endpoints
 -------------

-This is the recommended mode, however, it is turned off by default for compatibility reasons.
+Despite the fact that this is the recommended mode, it is turned off by default for compatibility reasons.
 When it is on, Patroni stores the cluster configuration and the leader key in the `metadata: annotations` fields of the respective `Endpoints` it creates.
-This is safer than using `ConfigMaps`, since both the annotations, containing the leader information, and the actual addresses pointing to the running leader pod are updated simulatenously in one go.
+Changing the leader is safer than when using `ConfigMaps`, since both the annotations, containing the leader information, and the actual addresses pointing to the running leader pod are updated simultaneously in one go.

 Use ConfigMaps
 --------------

-In this mode Patroni will create ConfigMaps instead of Endpoints and store keys inside meta-data of those ConfigMaps.
+In this mode, Patroni will create ConfigMaps instead of Endpoints and store keys inside meta-data of those ConfigMaps.
-While this takes at least 2 updates (to the leader ConfigMap and to the respective Endpoint) during the promotion.
+Changing the leader takes at least two updates, one to the leader ConfigMap and another to the respective Endpoint.

-There are 2 ways to direct the traffic to the PostgreSQL master:
+There are two ways to direct the traffic to the Postgres master:

 - use the `callback script <https://github.com/zalando/patroni/blob/master/kubernetes/callback.py>`_ provided by Patroni
-- configure the Kubernetes postgres service to use the label selector with the `role_label` (configured in patroni configuration).
+- configure the Kubernetes Postgres service to use the label selector with the `role_label` (configured in patroni configuration).

-Note that in some cases there is no alternative to using ConfigMaps, for instance, when running on OpenShift.
+Note that in some cases, for instance, when running on OpenShift, there is no alternative to using ConfigMaps.

 Configuration
 -------------